U.S. Department of State Seal

 Democratic Republic of the Congo

-Reconsider travel to the Democratic Republic of the Congo due to crime and civil unrest.
+Reconsider travel to the Democratic Republic of Congo due to crime and civil unrest.
 Some areas have increased risk.
-Read the entire Travel Advisory.
+Read the entire Travel Advisory

 Do Not Travel To:

-• North Kivu province due to crime, terrorism, civil unrest, active volcanoes, armed conflict, and kidnapping.
+• North Kivu province due to crime, civil unrest, terrorism, armed conflict, and kidnapping.

 • Ituri province due to crime, civil unrest, terrorism, armed conflict, and kidnapping.

-Country Summary: Violent crime, such as armed robbery, armed home invasion, and assault, is common.
-Local police lack resources to respond effectively to serious crime.
+Country Summary: Violent crime, such as armed robbery, armed home invasion, and assault, is common and local police lack resources to respond effectively to serious crime.
 Assailants may pose as police or security agents.

-Demonstrations are common in many cities, and some have turned violent.
-Police may respond with heavy-handed tactics that result in civilian casualties and arrests.
+Demonstrations are common in many cities and some have turned violent.
+Police have at times responded with heavy-handed tactics that resulted in civilian casualties and arrests.

 The U.S. government has extremely limited ability to provide emergency consular services to U.S. citizens outside of Kinshasa due to poor infrastructure and security conditions.